canadaduane/macintosh-garden-scraper/readme.md

 ## What is this?

-This scrapes the http://macintoshgarden.org wiki and turns entries there into machine-readable json format.
+This contains a [script](scraper.rb) that reades portions of the http://macintoshgarden.org wiki and turns entries there into machine-readable JSON format.

 ## What's the output look like?

-Here's an example:
+Here's an example, the first entry from [macintosh-games.json](macintosh-games.json):

 ```
 [